collingeorge/ai-anesthesiology-safety-framework/README.md

 **Academic mentors:** Tom Carroll, PhD (intellectual mentorship)

-**Institutional support:** University of Washington for providing library access and research infrastructure; Pacific Northwest National Laboratory for foundational training in systems thinking and security
+**Institutional support:** University of Washington for providing library access and research infrastructure; Pacific Northwest National Laboratory for foundational training in systems thinking and security.
+(This project is independent and not affiliated with or endorsed by any institution.)

 This work received no direct funding.
 Complete acknowledgments are provided in the full manuscript.